smbc-digital/iag-webapp/test/StockportWebappSnapshotTests/readme.md

 <div class="grid-100" data-test="top-tasks-wrapper">...</div>
 ```

-The component can then be refernced within the cypress test.
+The component can then be referenced within the cypress test.

 A typical test test file can look something like this.